Alicepinch/roots-cafe/TESTING.md

 ### Link Testing:

-When doing final link checks for my project I noticed that the social links in the footer were going through to 404.
-To fix this I checked the URL's and they were missing : from "http://."
+When doing final link checks for my project, I noticed that the social links in the footer were going through to 404.
+To fix this I checked the URL's, which were missing ':' from "https://".
 These links are now fixed.

 All external links will open in a new tab.

-When testing all of the instagram, twitter, facebook and trip advisor links these all opened in a new tab to the respective homepages.
+When testing the instagram, twitter, facebook and trip advisor links these all opened in a new tab to the respective homepages.
 This is expected behaviour for now as the cafe is fictional and does not have its own pages on these platforms.
 The 'Our Supplier' CTA will open in a new tab to https://www.bridgecoffeeroasters.co.uk/wholesale/coffee/.

 The 'View our menu' CTA on the homepage opens in the same tab to the menu page as it wouldn't be a great UX for a customer to have a new tab opened for the same website.

 #### WS3 Validator:

-Throughout the building process of each section of the Roots cafe website I ran my code through the WS3 HTML & CSS validators.
+Throughout the building process of each section of the Roots cafe website, I ran my code through the WS3 HTML & CSS validators.

 When running the 'Contact us' page through it returned the below error for the text-area:
 ![Input Field Error](/docs/testing/ws3-code-validator-contact-us-issue.png)